aronweston/JRE-Motivate-Me/README.md

 1. ~Commit app to Github~
 2. Build UI
 3. Get assets (images, soundbites, favicon)
-4. Decide if I want to keep it local or deploy to Herkou
+4. Decide if I want to keep it local or deploy to Heroku
-5. Build out HTTP librar
+5. Build out HTTP library